Ubehage/PowerDLL2/README.md

 ## What’s inside
 - A large collection of small routines and helper functions (general utilities, string manipulation, file and path helpers, registry helpers, simple UI helpers, API wrappers, etc.).
-- Several classes and user controls.
+- Several classes and modules.
-- A few components that were and is still considered useful.
+- A few components that may still be considered useful.
 - Some deprecated or platform-specific code that will not work on modern Windows without modification.

 ---